La Plagne Snowboarding

 Southeast of Albertville and southwest of Bourg St Maurice, the La Plagne ski domaine has 225km of pistes served by 107 lifts with a maximum vertical descent of 1,980m (6,500 feet).
-The La Plagne ski domaine is known for its intermediate terrain but also for good off piste options.
+The La Plagne ski domaine is popular for its intermediate terrain and also for good off piste options.
 The groomed pistes are not known to be particularly steep, and the old steep pistes were decommissioned a few years back.
 Overall, the pistes tend to be on the short side and you'll find yourself on lifts frequently.

 After a long morning of shredding, check out one of the on-mountain huts for lunch such as the Forperet (above Mont Albert), Chalet des Verdons Sud, Le Chalet des Broseliers (above Champagny-en-Vanoise) or Sauget (above Mont Chavin).
 The best on-mountain hut, if you can find it, is Le Chalet du Friolin.

 When you are ready for some apres ski action, check out the Cheyenne, the Tete Inn and La Mine in Plagne 1800.
 For nightlife, head on over to No'Bl'm and the Mouth.

 TIP: If you are planning to arrive by train, keep in mind that the regular bus up to the resort is primarily during daylight hours.
 After dark, the bus runs infrequently, if at all.
 Therefore, you will need to take a cab from the train station to the resort.
 If you plan to fly into Lyon, you may want to check the train schedule before buying your flight to make sure there is a convenient transfer.
 If you plan to arrive Friday through Sunday, the shuttle Altibus might be a more convenient option.
 Since there are not many trains or buses up into this region, you are highly encouraged to advance purchase tickets and reserve your seat.